Jarawan languages: Classification

 Whether Jarawan languages are best classified alongside other Bantu languages or among non-Bantu Bantoid languages is a matter of ongoing debate.
 A number of descriptions and classifications in the early 20th century suggest that they may be historically related to Bantu languages but not necessarily Bantu themselves.
 Other perspectives based on lexicostatistic modeling and other phylogenetic techniques for language comparison argue instead that Jarawan languages are properly classified alongside Zone A Bantu languages (A31-A40-A60).
 For classifications based on these more recent studies, see for example Blench (2006), Piron (1997), and Grollemund (2012).

+History

+Roger Blench (2026) hypothesizes a Proto-Jarawan Bantu migration to eastern Nigeria from what is now Cameroon (i.e., the Proto-Bantu homeland) approximately 1,500 years ago, since Jarawan Bantu currently does not have extensive internal diversity.

+Sociolinguistic situation

+In Bauchi State, many speakers of Jarawan Bantu languages are Muslims, although some are also Christians.
+Many of the languages are endangered because shifting to Hausa, particularly among Muslims.
+Christians tend to speak their indigenous languages more often partly due to literacy programs and Bible translation projects.

 Names and locations

 Below is a list of language names, populations, and locations adapted from Blench (2019).